github/gh-mysql-conf-diff/README.md

 `mysql-conf-diff` is a utility tool designed for database administrators and developers working with MySQL.
 It compares my.cnf configuration files on disk with settings of a running MySQL server, highlighting any differences.
 It's particularly useful for ensuring consistency in MySQL server configurations.
 Written in Go, it differs from similar tools by its ability to apply detected configuration changes directly to the server and its support for version-specific configuration blocks.

-+_Current project status_:
+_Current project status_:

-The project is open to pull requests and the utilitty is actively used in production at GitHub.
+The project is open to pull requests and the utility is actively used in production at GitHub.

 _Features_:
 1. Compares `my.cnf` files with live MySQL server settings.